Your SOAS Account

-Your user ID is usually in the format of xy3 (your initials + a number).
-You should keep your password to yourself and change it on a regular basis.
-There is a change password link at http://inet.soas.ac.uk/change-password.
-You will be asked to set up some challenge questions so that you can log in when you forget your password.
+Your user ID is in the format of xy3 (your initials + a number), your password should be provided to you by your faculty.
+Once you are able to access your account you should reset your password, we also recommend changing it on a regular basis.
+Please see change password for more information.
+You will be asked to set up some challenge questions so that you can login in case you ever forget your password.

-New staff members should automatically be given an account by their faculty/unit administrators.
-You should change the password after your first login (follow the link above).
-If you take over a job from someone else, make sure you start using your own user ID from day one.
+If you take over a job from someone else, you must make sure that you start using your own user ID from the first day.
 In certain cases, you can request that important e-mails from the previous post-holder are forwarded to your address.

 Computer Equipment and Software

-- You can contact Sandy Nicoll (firstname.lastname@example.org), IT Executive Officer, if you have any enquires regarding hardware and software purchasing.
+- You can contact the IT service desk (firstname.lastname@example.org) or Mohamed Chentouf (email@example.com), IT Executive Officer, if you have any enquiries regarding hardware and software purchasing.

 - It is important to note that any use of unlicensed software on school computers is subject to disciplinary actions.

-Internet access is available on all office computers.
-Always consult the Service Desk (email@example.com) if you want to connect any devices to the network or provide any services.
+Network and Internet AccessAll office computers, and most computers all over the university are connected to the SOAS Network.
+Always consult the Service Desk (firstname.lastname@example.org) if you want to connect any other devices to the network.

-You can connect your personal laptop or mobile devices to the wired/wireless network in many locations in the school.
-Please refer to our Wifi at SOAS page for information on how to hook up to the Internet.
+You can connect your personal laptop or mobile devices to the wireless network (Eduroam) in many locations in the school.
+Please refer to our Wifi at SOAS page for information on how to get access to the Internet.

-Your user ID is also your email address (e.g. firstname.lastname@example.org).
-You can access your email at http://mail.soas.ac.uk.
-You can customise your e-mail address by creating a friendly address (or alias e.g. email@example.com).
-To create an alias visit https://inet.soas.ac.uk/friendly.
+Your SOAS email address will be your staff ID followed by @soas.ac.uk, e.g. email@example.com.
+You can access your email at SOAS Mail or through Gmail.
+You can customise your e-mail address by creating a friendly address or alias (e.g. firstname.lastname@example.org).
+To create an alias visit create a friendly email address.

 We recommend that you store your files on the network (X: drive) rather than on the hard drive of your computer.
-Then your files are regularly backed up and they won’t be lost when your computer crashes.
+Then your files will regularly be backed up and they won’t be lost if any problems occur.
 On most of the office computers in the School the My Documents folder is linked to your personal folder on the X: drive.
-You should also back up your files regularly onto your hard drive, flash drives (memory sticks) or archive them on CD/DVDs.
+You should also back up your files regularly onto a hard drive, flash drive (memory sticks) or archive them on CD/DVDs.